birkenkrahe/dsc101/agenda.md

 RStudio), and base your presentation on that.
 Or stick with your original idea and document it up to the point that you reached in your research.

+<sup><a id="fn.9" href="#fnr.9">9</a></sup> This is a "bonus" assignment for extra credit.
+The basic chapter
+of "Python for R users" is concerned with data structures in both languages.
+It will enable you to get started in Python if you so wish.
+If you already know Python, this may help you to compartimentalize.